Ratta Supernote A6X and A5X: A Comprehensive E-ink Device Overview

 The thing about having an e-reader, though, is the ease of accessing a vast library of content.
 If it’s difficult to add books to your e-reader, it removes some of the usefulness of the device.
 The Supernote comes with full Kindle integration, and that changes everything.
 Not only is Kindle a known and excellent e-reading application, but it also provides access to the whole wealth of the Kindle store infrastructure.
 You can purchase books and have them sent directly to the Supernote, or even connect your local library through Overdrive or Libby’s Amazon integration (allowing you to borrow available e-books and read them on your Supernote at your leisure).

 Future software and support

 Okay, but what else can the Supernote do?
 For the price, is it worth it?
 Well, considering the dual superb capabilities of e-reader and pleasing writing experience, I’d already say “yes.”
 Supernote, however, is all about continued design and evolution.
 They even stress this directly in their promotional materials.
 If you purchase one of their devices, you’re not just getting the device itself, you’re getting monthly firmware updates and continued compatibility updates.

-Every other company I considered when looking into an e-ink device proved to have somewhat substandard customer support… Supernote did away with “customer support” altogether and dove straight into the creation of a “user community” that not only provides support but actively helps users engage with each other, the team behind the device, and the features of the device itself.
+Every other company I considered when looking into an e-ink device proved to have somewhat substandard customer support.
+Supernote did away with “customer support” altogether and dove straight into the creation of a “user community” within which the Supernote engineers and marketing staff are constantly involved.
+Through this community, Supernote not only provides support but actively helps users engage with each other, the team behind the device, and the features of the device itself.
 Am I impressed?
 You bet I am.
 I also bet that Supernote is poised to dominate the e-reader and e-ink-note-taker environment if they continue to maintain this level of commitment to design improvement and user-base interaction.